Star Trek homeSkip to main content

 Star Trek: Lower Decks - Cetacean Ops

-But, it wasn't until the Season 2 Lower Decks finale, "First First Contact," that we finally got to see a version of Cetacean Ops in all of its watery glory.
+But, it wasn't until the Season 2 Lower Decks finale, "," that we finally got to see a version of Cetacean Ops in all of its watery glory.
 In this episode, not only was it revealed that the U.S.S.
 Cerritos had Cetacean crew members, but that these Beluga whales even had their own uniforms.
 Without the assistance of Lieutenants Matt and Kimolu, the Cerritos would have certainly been lost, and we may have never been given our first glimpse of a version of Cetacean Ops in the 24th Century.
 That is, until Prodigy Season 2.

 Gillian, the Humpback Whale